19 Types of Insects in New York

 This usually occurs when fledgling birds leave the nest, leaving the bird mites hungry.

-They migrate in more significant numbers at this time to locate a new host.
+They migrate in more significant numbers to locate a new host.
 That’s when they can fit through small gaps like your window and start biting humans.

-If you notice strange bite-like marks, inspect your AC unit and the roof of your building just above your windows.
+If you notice strange bite-like marks, inspect your building’s AC unit and roof just above your windows.

 18. Spider Beetle